 Paul complains in his letters of people who began well, but they became deserters.

 The suffering times are shaking times and so this exposes the foundations that people have built their faith upon.

 If our foundation consists in us hanging all of our hope upon the invisible God and the invisible world to come, our foundation will stand.

 But if we hang our hope on this world the foundation will crumble.

-Secondly, when persecution is in fashion, there is a sudden rise in malice, and a shortage of tenderness and moderation.
+When persecution is in fashion there is a sudden rise in malice and a shortage of tenderness and moderation.

-Thirdly, because wickedness increases in times of persecution, the love of many grows cold.
+Because wickedness increases in times of persecution the love of many grows cold.

 The winter of persecution has come, but new growth will appear in the spring time.

 Also notice it is the love of many and not the love of all that grows cold.

 God always has a remnant of believers that hold fast their integrity and retain their zeal.